dockerized-docs/docker/README.md

 # Image description #
 - Base image: `alpine:3.3`
-- The docker.github.io master branch is cloned.
+- The docker.github.io master branch is cloned
-- Jekyll is installed using bundle.
+- Jekyll is installed using bundle

 # How to use this image #